-Avatar helped popularize 3-D films, and today 3-D films are fairly standard at cineplexes everywhere.
+The movie Avatar helped popularize 3-D films, and today 3-D films are fairly standard at cineplexes everywhere.
 But what the heck are the 4-D movies that have become popular at theme parks?

-4-D films don't add any more visual planes.
+A 4-D film doesn't add any more visual planes.
 The extra dimensionality refers to the introduction of other sensory stimulants in addition to the 3-D movie.
 Typically, 4-D presentations will add misters, snow machines, bubbles, theatrical fog, or other water-based effects to spritz or envelop guests during pivotal scenes.
-For instance, dangling above a waterfall, the plight of a 3-D-enhanced Princess Fiona seems all the more precarious when accompanied by copious water droplets in Shrek 4-D at Universal Studios Florida.
+For instance, dangling above a waterfall, the plight of a 3-D-enhanced Princess Fiona seems all the more precarious when accompanied by copious water droplets in Shrek 4-D at Universal Studios, Florida.

 With 3-D films now routinely shown at movie theaters, the novelty has faded.
 Theme parks such as the ones operated by Universal, however, often enhance their movie attractions by making them 4-D. Parks are better suited to present the films because they can rig the theaters to deliver the effects for extended runs.
 It would be more difficult to retrofit cineplexes with new effects every time a movie changes (although a few are equipped to do exactly that).